jakeayres/pyacquisition/docs/basic/getting_started.md

 You should now see that `FrequencySweep` is available under "Tasks" in the GUI.
 Clicking it should create a popup within which the experimental parameters `start_frequency`, `end_frequency` and `amplitude` can be provided.
 Submitting the form adds the task to the task queue for execution.

+## Summary

+In total, you have written:

+- a simple `.toml` configuration file
+- a ~20 line `Instrument` class with custom functionality
+- a ~25 line `Task` class to automate your experimental procedure
+- a ~15 line `Experiment` class connecting them together

+and for free, you get a fully featured gui exposing all of the core functionality of `pyacquisition` (file I/O, logging, visualization) and all of the functionality of your `Instrument` and `Task` classes with robust data validation and error handling baked in.